ipaulhamus/Algorithm-Visualizer/README.md

 # Algorithm-Visualizer
 *What is it?*
 This is a web application built using C# and Blazor that visualizes the process different sorting algorithms use to sort sets of integers.
+This project was created in a college Data Structures and Algorithms class.
 Once a sort completes, the application displays the best-case, average-case, and worst-case scenarios of the algorithm’s sorting processes in Big O notation.

 This Visualizer Includes the Following Algorithms:
 - Bubble Sort